+PARAMETER

+DESCRIPTION

-PARAMETER DESCRIPTION Hostname Configuration The Hostname will be used as a Source Name when Splunk updates attributes on the ThreatQ platform.
+Hostname Configuration The Hostname will be used as a Source Name when Splunk updates attributes on the ThreatQ platform.
 Macro Configuration ThreatQ indicators will be matched against the events from the selected indexes.
 Sighting Event Configuration Configuration option for event creation in ThreatQ for sighted indicators.

+Custom Attributes Configuration

+Include custom attributes that will be exported from ThreatQ using a comma-separated list.

+This configuration option requires that you create a custom export.
+This can be achieved by making a copy of the default Splunk export and adding the required fields.
+Contact ThreatQ Support for further guidance on this process.

+Custom Fields Configuration

+Include custom fields that will be exported from ThreatQ using a comma-separated list.

+This configuration option requires that you create a custom export.
+This can be achieved by making a copy of the default Splunk export and adding the required fields.
+Contact ThreatQ Support for further guidance on this process.

-MATCHING ALGORITHM CONFIGURATION Splunk ES Specific Saved Searches You can select Enable Splunk ES in conjunction with either Raw Search or Datamodel Search .
-Search for Matching Algorithm You can select either Raw Search or Datamodel Search , but not both.
-At the initial setup, you do not have to select either Raw Search or Datamodel Search modes.
+MATCHING ALGORITHM CONFIGURATION

+Splunk ES Specific Saved Searches

+You can select Enable Splunk ES in conjunction with either Raw Search, or Datamodel Search.

+Search for Matching Algorithm

+You can select either Raw Search, Datamodel Search, or Datamodel tstats Search.

+At the initial setup, you do not have to select Raw Search, Datamodel Search, or Datamodel tstats Search modes.
 This disables the matching algorithm completely and gives you the opportunity to determine the right scale of data your installation can handle.
 See the Performance chapter for more details.

-Attempting to search too much data may results in some saved searches being skipped based on your Splunk deployment type and hardware specification.
+Attempting to search too much data may result in some saved searches being skipped based on your Splunk deployment type and hardware specification.

+Select Datamodels

+Select the datamodels to be used.